MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

 ## Exercise scenario

-In this exercise has two components:
+This exercise has two components:

 * An app that sends HTTP requests to an API.
 The app runs on `http://localhost:5010`
 * An API that responds to HTTP requests.
 The API runs on `http://localhost:5050`